sbungo/gitproject/Readme.txt

 8.before commiting any files, it needs to go from staging area and for that we need to do (git add) command and then (git commit -m "message") command

+9. git diff
+- this command will provide the differences in all the files

+10. git diff --cached
+- this command will provide the difference in cached / staged files